Lutz jump: Execution

 The International Skating Union (ISU) defines the Lutz jump as "a toe-pick assisted jump with an entrance from a back outside edge and landing on the back outside edge of the opposite foot".
 Skaters tend to go into it with a long, diagonal take-off into one of the corners of the rink.
-It is a difficult jump because it is counter-rotational, which means that the skater sets it up by twisting in one way and jumping in the other.
+It is a difficult jump because it is counter-rotational: the skater sets it up by twisting in one way and jumping in the other.
 Many skaters "cheat" the jump because they are not strong enough to maintain the counter-rotational edge, resulting in taking off from the wrong edge.
 A "cheated" Lutz jump without an outside edge is called a "flutz".